-- ENROLLMENT CANCELLATION Any student who cancels their enrollment on or before the first day of classes will have 100% of the tuition and fees refunded. - 2.
-WITHDRAWAL PRIOR TO THE ADD/DROP DEADLINE If the student withdraws on or before the add/drop deadline, the student will be refunded 100% of tuition and fees. - 3.
+- ENROLLMENT CANCELLATION Any student who cancels their enrollment on or before the first day of classes will have 100% of the tuition and fees refunded. - Termination Date In calculating the refund due to a student, the last date of actual attendance by the student is used in the calculation unless earlier written notice is received. - WITHDRAWAL PRIOR TO THE ADD/DROP DEADLINE - If the student withdraws on or before the add/drop deadline, the student will be refunded 100% of tuition and fees.
+The add/ drop deadline is considered during the first (7) days of class. - 4.
 NON-ATTENDANCE Any student who is marked as "non-attending" by their faculty during the established Census period will be automatically withdrawn and will be responsible for 25% of the tuition and fees of the enrolled course.
-Students that are marked as non-attending in a course but remain in attendance for additional courses will be responsible for 100% of the tuition and fees for those courses. - 4.
-MID-POINT Any student who, after the add/drop period, was marked as attending, and then obtains a "WF" in all their courses at the end of the semester will be responsible for 50% of their tuition cost and all fees.
-The student's financial aid will also be adjusted to 50%. - PARTIAL WITHDRAWAL Any student who, after the add/drop period, was marked as attending, and then withdraws from one or more (but not all) of their enrolled courses will be
+Students that are marked as nonattending in a course but remain in attendance for additional courses will be responsible for 100% of the tuition and fees for those courses.
+The Census period is considered after the first (7) days of class (add/ drop) and up to the 14th day of class. - MID-POINT Any student who, after the add/drop period, was marked as attending, and then obtains a "WF" in all their courses at the end of the semester will be responsible for 50% of their tuition cost and all fees.
+The student's financial aid will also be adjusted to 50%.

-- responsible for 100% of tuition and fees related to such courses.
+- 6. PARTIAL WITHDRAWAL Any student who, after the add/drop period, was marked as attending, and then withdraws from one or more (but not all) of their enrolled courses will be responsible for 100% of tuition and fees related to such courses.
 Financial Aid and VA/Military benefits could also be impacted.
-Students should meet with a Financial Aid Officer prior to requesting a withdrawal to understand the full financial impact. - 6.
+Students should meet with a Financial Aid Officer prior to requesting a withdrawal to understand the full financial impact. - 7.
 TOTAL WITHDRAWAL Any student who, after the add/drop period, was marked as attending, and then withdraws from all of their enrolled courses in the first 60% of the term registered shall be entitled to a pro rata refund according to the following formula: Total days elapsed (using the student's official withdrawal date)/total term days.
 After 60% of the total days of the term has elapsed, the student will be responsible for 100% of tuition and fees.
 Financial Aid and VA/Military benefits could also be impacted.
-Students should meet with a Financial Aid Officer prior to requesting a withdrawal to understand the full financial impact. - 7.
-RETURN OF TITLE IV FUNDS (R2T4) If a student who qualifies for Title IV (federal financial aid) funds does not complete the term or part of term, UAGM Carolina Campus will complete a pro rata calculation to determine the percentage of the Title IV funding the student has earned for that term in accordance with the Return of Title IV policy.
+Students should meet with a Financial Aid Officer prior to requesting a withdrawal to understand the full financial impact. - 8.
+RETURN OF TITLE IV FUNDS (R2T4) If a student who qualifies for Title IV (federal financial aid) funds does not complete the term or part of term, UAGM will complete a pro rata calculation to determine the percentage of the Title IV funding the student has earned for that term in accordance with the Return of Title IV policy.